alsoto25/html-class-checker/README.md

 At the time this readme was written, the Extension has not been published to the Extension Marketplace, so we have to install it manually.
 Thankfully the way to do it is very simple.

+1. Download the `.vsix` file in the repo.
-1. Go to the Extensions tab in the sidebar.
+2. Go to the Extensions tab in the sidebar.
-2. Click on the 3 dots (...) at the top right of the sidebar.
+3. Click on the 3 dots (...) at the top right of the sidebar.
-3. Click the `Install from VSIX...` option.
+4. Click the `Install from VSIX...` option.
-4. Look for the `.vsix` file.
+5. Look for the `.vsix` file.

 ![install](assets/install.png)